eswanson166/syntactic-adaptation-and-word-learning/analysis/0_norm/img_norm_v2/README.md

 # Image norming

-The "experiment" folder contains the code for the experiment that was conducted to determine whether the image pairs were approximately equally salient.

-The "analysis" folder contains the anonymized data, scripts for processing and analyzing the data, and graphs showing the results.
+This experiment was conducted to determine whether participants thought any of the images were more salient than the others.
+They were presented with two images and asked whether someone was more likely to talk about image A or image B. Images were roughly matched in saliency based on the results of the first image norming experiment.